pfrazee/json-lz/DESIGN.md

 ### Arbitrary vocabulary identifiers

-Schema vocabularies may be identified by any string; URL identifiers are not required.

-**Reasoning**: Publishing a schema is time-consuming and requires the developer to maintain the document at the given URL, which most developers won't bother with.
-Developers should instead endeavor to use "unique-enough" identifiers which are unlikely to collide, and which will provide good information on a search.
+Publishing a schema is time-consuming and requires the developer to maintain the document at the given URL, which most developers won't bother with.
+Developers should instead be allowed to use "unique-enough" identifiers which are unlikely to collide, and which will provide good information on a search.

-### Flexibility in vocabulary metadata

-JSON-LZ's philosophy is to solve all things with munging, and it'd be hypocritical if we didn't munge metadata too.

-JSON-LZ has a pluggable vocab-metadata processor which can be used to support alternative formats such as JSON-LD and [HAL](http://stateless.co/hal_specification.html).
-This can also be used by applications to detect vocabularies by duck-typing.

 ## Why don't we just use JSON-LD?

 We considered this quite a bit!
 We tried designs that were partially compliant with JSON-LD, and designs which were subsets.
 Ultimately, we abandoned that approach because (naturally) we were worried about partial support creating ambiguities.
 Our current thinking is, by using a separate metadata format, we make it *easier* to interop with JSON-LD because the two formats can coexist (`@context` next to `@schema`).

 JSON-LD has more features than we need.
-The graph data model is not useful in our work and adds a lot of not-useful features.
+The graph data model is not useful in our work and adds a lot of complex features.
 Also, the requirement to use URLs as vocabularity identifiers is very tedious for developers.

 More importantly than those two issues, JSON-LD adds flexibility in the wrong places.